makeitfine-org/wiki_renovation/Home.md

 Education project for using software development technologies, substantially Java and Kotlin based.

-## Project configuration and usage
+## Project configuration and running

 ### Prerequisites
 Install if necessary tools: